 Sweden has over-fishing restrictions in place to help protect crayfish populations.
 The season begins in August and only lasts a few weeks so there really isn’t much time to get cracking.
 They are cooked in brine with dill, stacked in a bowl and decorated with even more bright yellow dill crowns.

 Crayfish parties are traditionally held outside to make most of the last Summer days… it really won’t be long before Sweden’s famously long, dark Winter has arrived.

 We hung traditional smiling full moons and other paper lanterns over the table, along with LED crayfish lights.
 The paper lanterns have space for a candle inside but we all used the LED ones for light.
 Love these green ones!

 Ta dah!
-Crayfish with dill crowns (I think they were the freshwater variety).
+Crayfish with dill crowns.
 I didn’t know this but crayfish are black and turn red when cooked.
 We ate them cold with bread and a really delicious Chanterelle and Västerbotten pie.
 Västerbotten is like a cross between between cheddar and parmesan.

 And how did we actually eat the crayfish?
 Well, that proved to be a bit tricky for a pair of noobs like us…

 First you suck the juices and dill brine out of the tummy.
 I’m not sure if I did everything else in the correct order but I snapped the legs off down to the big claws, cracked those with my teeth and used a tiny crayfish knife to dig the meat out.
 The tail was easy to snap off and the intenstine bit slipped out pretty easily.
 I struggled with the head and body though and most of my attempts resulted in handfuls of mashed crayfish mixed with shards of shell.
 Underestimating the amout of juice hidden in the shells was my final rookie mistake and one that resulted in me needing four napkins… to eat five crayfish.